AikidoSec/firewall-node/docs/idor-protection.md

 IDOR (Insecure Direct Object Reference) protection ensures that every SQL query filters on a tenant column, preventing one tenant from accessing another tenant's data.
 Zen analyzes SQL queries at runtime and throws an error if a query is missing a tenant filter or uses the wrong tenant ID.

 > [!IMPORTANT]
-> IDOR protection always throws on violations regardless of block/detect mode.
+> IDOR protection always throws an `Error` on violations regardless of block/detect mode.
 A missing tenant filter is a developer bug, not an external attack.

+## When to use this

+If your app is multi-tenant and uses a column like `tenant_id` to separate data, IDOR protection helps you catch common mistakes:

+- A `SELECT` that forgets the tenant filter, letting one tenant read another's orders
+- An `UPDATE` or `DELETE` without a tenant filter, letting one tenant modify another's data
+- An `INSERT` that omits the tenant column, creating orphaned or misassigned rows
+- New features that reuse existing queries but forget to add tenant filtering

+Zen catches these at runtime so they surface during development and testing, not in production.
+See [IDOR vulnerability explained](https://www.aikido.dev/blog/idor-vulnerability-explained) for more background.

 ## Setup